EASE for Organ Transplant Recipients

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on monitoring and managing symptoms rather than changing existing treatments.

-Is the EASE treatment generally safe for organ transplant recipients?
+What prior data suggests that the EASE intervention is safe for organ transplant recipients?

 The EASE-SOT Pilot Study is for organ transplant recipients experiencing physical and emotional symptoms post-transplant.
 It aims to help those who struggle with anxiety, fatigue, sleep issues, and pain after receiving a kidney, liver, pancreas, heart or lung transplant.